Cat: In Australia, one study found feral cats to kill 466 million reptiles per year. More than 258 reptile species were identified as being predated by cats. Cats have contributed to the extinction of the Navassa curly-tailed lizard and Chioninia coctei. Interaction with humans

 Cats are common pets throughout the world, and their worldwide population as of 2007 exceeded 500 million.
+As of 2024, the domestic cat was the second most popular pet in the United States, with 73.8 million cats owned and around 42.2 million households owning at least one cat.
+In the United Kingdom, 26% of adults have a cat, with an estimated population of 10.9 million pet cats as of 2020.
+As of 2021, there were an estimated 220 million owned and 480 million stray cats in the world.

 Cats have been used for millennia to control rodents, notably around grain stores and aboard ships, and both uses extend to the present day.

-As well as being kept as pets, cats are also used in the international fur trade and leather industries for making coats, hats, blankets, and stuffed toys; and shoes, gloves, and musical instruments respectively (about 24 cats are needed to make a cat-fur coat).
+Cats are also used in the international fur trade and leather industries for making coats, hats, blankets, stuffed toys, shoes, gloves, and musical instruments.
+About 24 cats are needed to make a cat-fur coat.
 This use has been outlawed in the United States since 2000 and in the European Union (as well as the United Kingdom) since 2007.

-Cat pelts have been used for superstitious purposes as part of the practice of witchcraft, and are still made into blankets in Switzerland as traditional medicine thought to cure rheumatism.
+Cat pelts have been used for superstitious purposes as part of the practice of witchcraft, and they are still made into blankets in Switzerland as traditional medicines thought to cure rheumatism.

-A few attempts to build a cat census have been made over the years, both through associations or national and international organizations (such as that of the Canadian Federation of Humane Societies) and over the Internet, but such a task does not seem simple to achieve.
+A few attempts to build a cat census have been made over the years, both through associations or national and international organizations (such as that of the Canadian Federation of Humane Societies) and over the Internet.
 General estimates for the global population of domestic cats range widely from anywhere between 200 million to 600 million.
-Walter Chandoha made his career photographing cats after his 1949 images of Loco, an especially charming stray taken in, were published around the world.
+Walter Chandoha made his career photographing cats after his 1949 images of Loco, a stray cat, were published.
 He is reported to have photographed 90,000 cats during his career and maintained an archive of 225,000 images that he drew from for publications during his lifetime.

+Pet humanization is a form of anthropomorphism in which cats are kept for companionship and treated more like human family members than traditional pets.
+This trend of pet culture involves providing cats with a higher level of care, attention and often even luxury, similar to the way humans are treated.

 Shows

 A cat show is a judged event in which the owners of cats compete to win titles in various cat-registering organizations by entering their cats to be judged after a breed standard.
-It is often required that a cat must be healthy and vaccinated in order to participate in a cat show.
+It is often required that a cat must be healthy and vaccinated to participate in a cat show.
 Both pedigreed and non-purebred companion ("moggy") cats are admissible, although the rules differ depending on the organization.
 Competing cats are compared to the applicable breed standard, and assessed for temperament.